 You will need academic achievement to Scottish National level 5 or Standard grade level or equivalent, one of which must include English.

 Although experience of working with children aged 2-5 would be beneficial it is not essential.
 Working with young children requires a nurturing approach, patience and a caring nature.

-To be eligible to apply for this Modern Apprenticeship you must be aged between 16 to 19 years of age on 20/08/2018.
-Or, if you consider yourself to have a disability or are care experienced, aged between 16 to 29 years of age on 20/08/2018.
+To be eligible to apply for this Modern Apprenticeship you must be aged between 16 to 19 years of age.
+Or, if you consider yourself to have a disability or have experienced time in care, aged between 16 to 29 years of age.
 Training and Qualifications gained through this apprenticeship are funded through Skills Development Scotland.